Small Plane Hit SUV When It Crashed On Haulover Inlet Bridge, One Person Killed, Five Injured

 WATCH: Miami-Dade Police Update On Plane Crash

-A total of five people were taken to the hospital.
-Two of the injured were trauma alerts, one was airlifted to the Ryder Trauma Center, and the other was taken by ambulance to Aventura Hospital.

-The other three had none life threatening injuries including a woman and two toddlers that were in the SUV that was struck.
-Zabaleta said they were taken to Mount Sinai Medical Center as a precaution.

-Miami-Dade police said Collins Avenue between 96th and 163rd Street was closed for the investigation and removal of the wreckage.MORE NEWS: Body Of Woman Missing After Boat Capsized Was Found Near Mule Key
+Collins Avenue between 96th and 163rd Street was closed for the investigation and removal of the wreckage.MORE NEWS: Weekend Weather: Strong Storms Possible Sunday Afternoon

 The FAA and the National Transportation Safety Board will investigate.